Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 \subsubsection{Two atoms excited by a single photon}

 A particular instance is the case of a photon which excites two atoms at the same time in a reversible manner~\cite{garziano2016}.
-In a generalized version of the Rabi model, two two-level atoms interact with a single mode of a cavity, given by the Hamiltonian
+In a generalized version of the Rabi model, two two-level atoms interact with a single mode of a cavity [see also Eq.~(\ref{eq:Hfq})], given by the Hamiltonian